 These types of content were initially explored in Working Paper 2018/01 - NZSX-listed Company Tables.
 The analysis involved reviewing the 2016 annual reports of NZSX-listed companies through a number of lenses, looking at the availability of both financial and non-financial data, as well as the use of external reporting frameworks and ease of access of the annual reports.
 Chartered accounting firm BDO audited this working paper to ensure the analysis was transparent, objective and data-driven.
 Given that annual reports of companies are not always publicly available, the Institute focused on the annual reports of NZSX-listed companies.
-Since the publication of 2018/01 - NZSX-listed Company Tables, the Institute has since expanded on and refined the research in greater detail as well as extended the datasets to include other entities.
+Since the publication of 2018/01 - NZSX-listed Company Tables, the Institute has since expanded on and refined the research as well as extended the datasets to include other entities.

 It is important to note that the datasets for each issue differs and this is due to what the Institute was interested in at the time of publication.
-For example, specific issue 1 - climate-related information, explores eight data sets using the annual reports of the entities listed in Table 4 in Section 4.2.3 while specific topics 2, 3 and 4 only explore NZSX-listed companies.
+For example, specific issue 1 - climate-related information, explores eight data sets using the annual reports of the entities listed in Table 4 in Section 4.2.3 while specific issues 2, 3 and 4 only explore NZSX-listed companies.

+4.4.1.
 Climate-related information

 When writing up the findings of Working Paper 2018/01 - NZSX-listed Company Tables, it became apparent that New Zealand has a climate-related reporting problem.
 The research found that 28.6% of NZSX-listed companies' 2016 annual reports disclosed information on environmental practices or targets and 24.6% of these annual reports disclosed carbon emissions information (McGuinness Institute, 2018c, pp. 164, 169).
 In 2019, the Institute chose to put Report 17 on hold in order to write and publish Discussion Paper 2019/01 - The Climate Reporting Emergency: A New Zealand case study.
 This Discussion Paper was a response to recognising how urgent this area of reporting is, and to understand where the significant gaps in information and data are, and what this meant for New Zealand.
-This section includes the initial findings from Working Paper 2018/01, and the research results that stemmed from this initial probe, that explores climate-related reporting across eight entity types in their 2017, 2018 and 2019 annual reports.

-Results in this section are a collection of the research undertaken and published in Working Paper 2018/03 - Analysis of Climate Change Reporting in the Public and Private Sectors, Working Paper 2019/06 - Analysis of Climate Change Reporting in the Public and Private Sectors, and research undertaken specifically for Report 17 (analysis of 2019 reports).
+Results in this section are a collection of the research undertaken and published in Working Paper 2018/03 - Analysis of Climate Change Reporting in the Public and Private Sectors, Working Paper 2019/06 - Analysis of Climate Change Reporting in the Public and Private Sectors, and Working Paper 2020/04 - Update: Analysis of Climate Reporting in the Public and Private Sectors.

 The focus of this research has been to compare climate-related information found in the annual reports of significant organisations operating in New Zealand.
 The organisations include Deloitte Top 200 companies, government departments, Crown agents and Crown entities, state-owned enterprises and local authorities.
 Figure 25 provides an overview of the methodology used to determine how well significant organisations in New Zealand are publishing climate-related information in the annual report.
-Each step is made up of the six disclosure types one, two or three the Institute chose to break climate-related information into.
+The Institute chose to analyse climate-related information in three steps; each step is made up of the six disclosure types.